sandeep06011991/consistency/README.md

     This should return database stale for 10 seconds after which as the update gets propagated.
 The actual value is returned.

+### Mistakes/Improvement

+1. Lamport clock should be persistant and stored in the Database

+2. Used course grained single lock.
+Can improve performance by having fine grained lock.